gravitee-lab/GraviteeCiCdOrchestrator/documentation/tests/release-process/1-full-release-with-git-operations/README.md

 * I will keep using the `versions:update-properties`, to make sure I do not removeanything from the release process, which is needed in special cases,and for ascendant compatibility.
 * So Whatever new maven goal or plugin I use, I will execute it AFTER executing the legacy `versions:update-properties`.

+I found :
+* https://www.mojohaus.org/versions-maven-plugin/examples/use-releases.html : this looks likle the most obvious goalto use for our purpose !!

 # Test suite : testing the 3.5.0 Release in https://github.com/gravitee-lab

 * I launched a dry run release on master of the release repo in the gravitee-io Github Org.
 This allows me to retrieve the Execution plan, listing all Gravitee Components